Frequently Asked Questions

 • TIF stands for tax increment financing.
 A TIF is a proven and frequently used city and county financing tool that captures the future value of appreciating property to pay for the current development costs of a significant civic initiative, like the waterfront project that benefits the community broadly.
 The TIF will set aside new taxes from both new and current businesses and residents in a designated district.
 This TIF district comprises the area adjacent to and surrounding the new park whose residents would benefit most from park and PAC development.
 A TIF for the park will not increase anyone’s taxes in the TIF district, city or county; rather, it is designed to collect the normal appreciation, if any, in commercial and residential real estate taxes within the TIF district and sets this incremental difference aside to be invested, distributed, or used to underwrite other financing, like a city bond, for the park.

-• The governance structure for the development and management of the park is being developed and it is anticipated that it will be through a partnership between the Madison LakeWay Partners, a not-for-profit organization, and the City of Madison.
+• The governance structure for the development and management of the park will be through a partnership between the Madison LakeWay Partners and the City of Madison.

-• The additional federal grant money is allocated to transportation funding and will be dedicated to the development of the causeway roadway and bridgework.
-The causeway project will be extended from the original endpoint at Northshore Drive to Broom Street.
+• The federal grant money is allocated to transportation funding and will be dedicated to the development of the causeway roadway and bridgework.
+None of this money will be used for the LakeWay.

 • The City of Madison Parks Division, along with Sasaki, has worked closely with City of Madison Engineering to design the roadway so that it is located as closely to the bay side of the causeway as possible while maintaining two lanes each way.